hawkmoon910/simple-db-huxu/README.md

 ## 1. Getting started

-You should begin with the code you submitted for Lab 4.
-Please note: this lab is not dependent on your implementation of Lab 3 or Lab 4.
+This lab is not dependent on your implementation of Lab 3 or Lab 4.
+You may begin with your lab 4 code, but if you wish you can also revert to your lab 2 code before pulling the lab 5 contents.

 You will need to add these new files to your release.
 You will do this by performing a `git` pull from the upstream repository that you configured during the previous lab.